-The most common loyalty programmes are point based (more your purchase, higher the points); tiered system (smaller rewards for the new joiners and increasing value of rewards as guests become more loyal); and VIP status (those who pay upfront for identified privileges – perfect for business travellers).
+The most common loyalty programmes are point-based (more your purchase, higher the points); tiered system (smaller rewards for the new joiners and increasing value of rewards as guests become more loyal); and VIP status (those who pay upfront for identified privileges – perfect for business travellers).

 Here are some ways you can measure how effective your guest loyalty programme is.
 Is it really working and worth the effort you put into it?

 - Net Promoter Score is a customer satisfaction metric derived from simple customer feedback.
-The most common form of NPS is the degree at which customers would recommend your company to others based on a scale from one to ten.
+The most common form of NPS is the degree to which customers would recommend your company to others based on a scale from one to ten.
 The NPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 Scores can range from -100 to +100, and any positive score is considered good.
 More sign-ups to your loyalty programme coupled with an increase in NPS would signal a programme working well.
 There are many online survey tools available to help you gather this information.

 - Increase spend.
 Are members of your loyalty programme spending more?
-Are they staying longer and/or making use of on premise facilities triggered by a loyalty scheme?
+Are they staying longer and/or making use of on-premise facilities triggered by a loyalty scheme?

 - Negative Churn.
 This is a measure of how many people leave your business and its loyalty programme over time.
 Negative churn is an important metric to track while running a tiered loyalty program.
-In order to properly measure this, you’ll need to be able to attribute purchases to individual users or customers, and track the volume of purchasing over time.
+In order to properly measure this, you’ll need to be able to attribute purchases to individual users or customers and track the volume of purchasing over time.

 How do you measure your loyalty programme?
 What’s working for you?
 We’d love to know more at firstname.lastname@example.org.